Chlorine Dioxide - A Technical View

 Like ozone and chlorine, chlorine dioxide is an oxidizing biocide and not

 a metabolic toxin.
-This means that chlorine dioxide kills microorganisms
+This means that chlorine dioxide oxidizes microorganisms

-by disruption of the transport of nutrients across the cell wall, not by
+by the disruption of the transport of nutrients across the cell wall, not by

 disruption of a metabolic process.